Banda-Manjunatha/Calculator-React.js/README.md

     ```
 5. **Open a pull request on GitHub.**

+## Thank You and Best of Luck!

-Thank you for using the React Calculator!
+Thank you for checking out the React Calculator project!
+Your interest and support are greatly appreciated.
+Best of luck with your coding endeavors!